 “Allah doth command you to render back your trust, to those to whom they are due.”

 According to Islam, “every act of goodness is charity.”
 (Sahih Muslim, Hadith 496).
 Though helping people financially is a fundamental aspect of charity, performing good deeds and staying away from evil is also important.
 Even smiling at someone is considered an act of charity.
-Below are some quotes from the Quran and Hadith.
+Below are some quotes from the Quran and Hadith about charity.

 “Your smile for your brother is charity” (At-Tirmidhi, 187)